 In fact, we know that the most profitable Amazon sellers, and those with the greatest lifetime sales, spend more time on their businesses than other sellers.

-The data below segments sellers by the number of hours worked each week and then the largest percentage of lifetime earnings among those segments.
+The data below segments sellers by the number of hours worked each week and then their profit margins.

 Not enough time to spend?
 Get the right tools.